 These are some of the benefits of multitargeting:

-You can develop applications that target earlier versions of the .NET Framework, for example, versions 2.0, 3.0, and 3.5.
+You can develop applications that target earlier versions of .NET Framework, for example, versions 3.5 and 4.7.2.

 You can target a framework profile, which is a predefined subset of a target framework.

 If a service pack for the current version of .NET Framework is released, you could target it.

 Multitargeting guarantees that an application uses only the functionality that's available in the target framework and platform.